-- 10. Systems for Reporting to the Audit Committee of the Company by Executive Officers and Employees, etc., of the Company and by Directors, Audit & Supervisory Board Members and Employees, etc., of Its Subsidiaries, and Other Reporting to the Audit Committee of the Company - (1) Develop, maintain and operate a system whereby the Audit Committee members are able to attend important meetings of departments engaging in business execution, and to receive reports from Executive Officers and employees, etc. - (2) Develop, maintain and operate a system whereby Directors, Audit & Supervisory Board Members and employees, etc., of subsidiaries in addition to persons receiving reports therefrom report to the Audit Committee. - (3) Any person having made a report under the two preceding paragraphs shall not be subject to disadvantageous treatment because of such reporting. - (1) Audit Committee members view important documents and receive reports on the execution of duties from Executive Officers and employees, etc. by attending important meetings of departments engaging in business execution such as the Management Meeting, the CSR Committee, and the RMP. - (2) The "Executive Officer Rules" have been established, and Executive Officers promptly report to the Audit Committee in the event they discover a fraudulent act in the course of executing their duties and such act is not redressed immediately. - (3) In the course of audits by the Audit Committee, the Company and its subsidiaries provide information on the handling of management tasks and the legality and appropriateness of their business operations, upon the request of the Audit Committee. - (4) The Compliance Consultation Counter is in place to promptly address any reports or inquiries, etc., on violations of the "EBARA Group Code of Conduct" and laws and regulations at the Company and its subsidiaries, in accordance with the "Regulations for the Operation of the Compliance Consultation Counter."
-Furthermore, in the fiscal year 2017 under review, whistleblowing contacts were established in external law firms for two Thai subsidiaries.
-Reports on the state of implementation of these are made to the Audit Committee as appropriate. - (5) The Audit Committee established the Audit Committee helpline, allowing reports to be received on the violation of laws and regulations in the Company and its subsidiaries, in addition to other issues concerning corporate ethics, and a system is in place for employees, etc. of the Company and its subsidiaries to report to the Audit Committee if the Company's Directors and Executive Officers, and the Directors of its subsidiaries commit a fraud, violate laws, regulations or the Articles of Incorporation, conduct improper accounting practices, have corporate ethics issues or are otherwise found to be grossly inappropriate for management of the Company. - (6) The Company ensures a system whereby any person having reported to the Audit Committee is not subject to disadvantageous treatment because of such reporting.
+- 10. Systems for Reporting to the Audit Committee of the Company by Executive Officers and Employees, etc., of the Company and by Directors, Audit & Supervisory Board Members and Employees, etc., of Its Subsidiaries, and Other Reporting to the Audit Committee of the Company - Develop, maintain and operate a system whereby the Audit Committee members are able to attend important meetings of departments engaging in business execution, and to receive reports from Executive Officers and employees, etc. - (2) Develop, maintain and operate a system whereby Directors, Audit & Supervisory Board Members and employees, etc., of subsidiaries in addition to persons receiving reports therefrom report to the Audit Committee. - (3) Any person having made a report under the two preceding paragraphs shall not be subject to disadvantageous treatment because of such reporting. - (1) Audit Committee members view important documents and receive reports on the execution of duties from Executive Officers and employees, etc. by attending important meetings of departments engaging in business execution such as the Management Meeting, the CSR Committee, and the RMP. - (2) Executive Officers promptly report to the Audit Committee pursuant to the "Executive Officer Rules" in the event they discover a fraudulent act in the course of executing their duties and such act is not redressed immediately. - (3) In the course of audits by the Audit Committee, the Company and its subsidiaries provide information on the handling of management tasks and the legality and appropriateness of their business operations, upon the request of the Audit Committee. - (4) The Compliance Consultation Counter that can be used by the Company and domestic subsidiaries and the "Regulations for the Operation of the Compliance Consultation Counter" have been established to promptly address any reports or inquiries on violations of the framework of corporate ethics, internal regulations and laws, etc. in the Ebara Group.
+Furthermore, in the fiscal year 2018 under review, whistleblowing contacts via external law firms (Overseas EBARA Group hotlines) were established for a total of five subsidiaries in China, Indonesia and the Philippines.
+Reports on the state of implementation of these are made to the Audit Committee as appropriate. - (5) The Audit Committee established the Audit Committee helpline, allowing reports to be received on the violation of laws and regulations in the Company and its subsidiaries, in addition to other issues concerning corporate ethics, and a system is in place for employees, etc. of the Company and its subsidiaries to report to the Audit Committee if the Company's Directors and Executive Officers, and the Directors of its subsidiaries commit a fraud, violate laws, regulations or the Articles of Incorporation, conduct improper accounting practices, have corporate ethics issues or are otherwise found to be grossly inappropriate for management of the Company. - (6) The Company thoroughly ensures a system whereby any person having reported to the Audit Committee is not subject to disadvantageous treatment because of such reporting.